Public Relations Advisory Board Awards

 Call for Student Portfolios

-The submission form must accompany your entry for each category.
+This submission form must accompany your entry for each category.
 One submission form per student for each category.
-Click here for the submission form.
 Entries for all awards are to be submitted to the appropriate Google Drive folder.
 There is a folder for each category: Writing, Design/Graphic, Campaign/Event Planning, Research.
-Entries for fall semester are due by 5 p.m., Monday, Dec.
-9.
+Entries are due by 5 p.m., Friday, March 10.

 Late entries will not be accepted.